wasp-lang/wasp/README.md

 You can use `stack clear` to clear all the generated files/artifacts from the project.

+When developing, if you don't have full support for Haskell in your editor, consider using `stack build --file-watch` for live error checking, or `ghcid` as a faster alternative (install it globally with `stack install ghcid` and then just type `ghcid` when in the project.

 ### Run script
 For more convenient running of common build/dev commands, we created `run` script.
 It mostly runs stack commands described above.